CaptDaags/PerlScripts/README.md

 # PerlScripts
-Pandora's box of Perl scripts - Use at your own risk - Intended for my us but happy to share
+Pandora's box of Perl scripts that were intended for my own use and specific purposes.
+They may be of use to someone or are complete crap.

+Use at your own risk.
+--EOF--